Image

 Cigarette and cigarillo (like a cigarette but rolled with brown paper) smoke contains over 7,000 chemicals, hundreds of which are toxic and about 70 that can directly cause cancer.
 Secondhand emissions from e-cigarettes are also harmful, containing cancer-causing heavy metals like nickel, tin, arsenic and lead.

-Thirdhand smoke, which is the residue and gasses left on furniture, clothes, walls in a room or car after someone smokes or vapes, is harmful too.
+Thirdhand smoke, which is the pollutants left on furniture, clothes, walls in a room or car after someone smokes or vapes, is harmful too.

 Harms of Secondhand Smoke